al6x/nim/mono/readme.md

 # Limitations

+I'm using it for some private app, and going to fix bugs as I'll encounter it.

 Some edge cases may not be tested, some HTML inputs haven't been tested.

-Currently `-mm:orc` doesn't work, it's going to be fixed with the next nim release.
+Currently `-mm:orc` doesn't work, it's going to work with the next nim release.

-I use it with `threads:off`, the multicore will be added when multicore in Nim will be be mature enough.
+I use it with `threads:off`, the multicore will be added when multicore in Nim will be be mature.

-I'm using it for some private app, and going to fix bugs as I'll encounter it.

 # Development and contribuging